 Oestriol is one of three oestrogens naturally produced by women.
 Normally, levels in the body are very low, but during pregnancy, it is made in much higher amounts by the placenta.
 Oestriol levels increase throughout pregnancy and are highest just before birth.
-It is an indicator of the health of the unborn foetus because the chemical from which it is made comes exclusively from the adrenal glands of the baby.
-It causes growth of the uterus and increases its sensitivity to other pregnancy-related hormones, thus causing a gradual preparation for birth.
-Oestriol levels start to increase from week eight of pregnancy and scientists now think that labour begins when oestriol becomes the dominant hormone.

 A sudden surge in oestriol happens around three weeks before labour.
 If the surge comes early, this can suggest a premature birth.

 Last reviewed: Feb 2023